micromdm/nanodep/docs/operations-guide.md

 * `-storage inmem`

 Configure the `inmem` in-memory storage backend.
 This backend manages DEP authentication and configuration data entirely in volatile memory.
-The DSN is ignored. **WARNING: all data is lost when the server or tool process has exited.**
+There are no options and the DSN is ignored. **WARNING: all data is lost when the server or tool process has exited.**

 *Example:* `-storage inmem`